 This blog is not about making excuses, and it certainly isn’t suggesting that you should accept excuses.
+However, there could be a good reason why your sales team is underperforming.
 There isn’t a fine line between an excuse and a reason.
 They are two totally different things.

 Excuses are One Thing